Aztec calendar

-Tōnalpōhualli
+Tōnalpōhualli, Aztec Sacred Calendar

 The tōnalpōhualli ("day count") consists of a cycle of 260 days, each day signified by a combination of a number from 1 to 13, and one of the twenty day signs.
 With each new day, both the number and day sign would be incremented: 1.
 Crocodile is followed by 2.
 Wind, 3.
 House, 4.
 Lizard, and so forth up to 13.
 Reed.
 After Reed, the cycle of numbers would restart (though the twenty day signs had not yet been exhausted), resulting in 1.
 Jaguar, 2.
 Eagle, and so on, as the days immediately following 13.
 Reed.
 This cycle of number and day signs would continue similarly until the 20th week, which would start on 1.
 Rabbit, and end on 13.
 Flower.
 It would take a full 260 days (13×20) for the two cycles (of twenty day signs, and thirteen numbers) to realign and repeat the sequence back to 1.
 Crocodile.